invzbl3/invzbl3/README.md

 # About

-(I'm leave a legacy and when I'm in front of God, I'll know what to show him)
+(I'm leave the only positive legacy here and then I'm out.
+As a result, in front of God, I'll know what to show him.)

 I'd identify myself as: